Born: 9 November 1889

 On 8 March the Manica set sail for the East African coast, the objective being to help blockade and/or capture German seaports there.
 During April, while the ship was near Mombasa and Zanzibar, the kite balloon was tested several times: on at least one occasion, a puncture was spotted and mended.
 Surviving intelligence reports for July, written and signed by David Gill and John Willie, reveal meticulous observations of conditions recorded when the kite balloon was flown, often ascending to over a thousand feet, several times each day.
 Apart from recording the weather they were also hoping to spot enemy camps in plantations, or possible activity such as raiding parties in the bush below.
 Most of the time, however, this work must have been repetitive and dull.
 The most significant action John Willie took part in during this posting came on 15 August with an attack on Bagamayo (once a major centre for the slave and ivory trade).
 John Willie’s contribution to the capture of the port was mentioned in despatches, his work being ‘…of the greatest use in pointing out the enemy’s line of retreat’.
 Careful observations may have helped to spare all those seeking sanctuary from shelling who had gathered in the cathedral there.

 It seems probable that the Manica was still in the area at Christmas 1916, with a playbill for a two-act pantomime naming John Willie as one of the producers (and perhaps the designer of the bill’s artwork).
-Concert parties, plays, and self-penned shows were common at this time and were encouraged as a way to keep spirits up, but EVERYBODY’S SICK OF IT, the title of this particular effort, suggests a more directly irreverent approach might have been easier for the authorities to tolerate, or ignore, when performances took place far away at sea.
+Whether this was ever performed is no known, but concert parties, plays, and self-penned shows were certainly common at this time and were encouraged as a way to keep spirits up.
+EVERYBODY’S SICK OF IT, the title of this particular effort, suggests a more directly irreverent approach might have been easier for the authorities to tolerate, or ignore, when performances took place far away at sea.

 The Manica left the area in the new year, with crew lists changing as several kite balloonists departed for service elsewhere.
 Records do not show where they left the ship, which does not seem to have returned to British waters, but by July 1917 John Willie, having been promoted to Flight Lieutenant, is listed in KBS No.9 at Milford Haven, Pembrokeshire, presumably looking for submarine activity in the Irish Sea.
 Just over a month later he moved on to KBS No.15, at Tipnor, near Portsmouth.
 This base rapidly expanded over the following months, providing patrols and occasional convoy work in the Channel, but it is not clear whether John Willie took part in any of these activities or was helping to train others.
 His promotion to captain was later recorded as dating from April 1918 with the merger of the RNAS and the Royal Flying Corps to form the Royal Air Force (RAF) the same month – but contemporary records still refer to his being a lieutenant.